gdtyra/gdtyra.github.io/command_reference.md

 - `git diff <commit> -- <paths...>` - compare paths between current and a specific revision
 - `git submodule update --init --recursive` - pull down and register missing submodules
 - `git submodule sync` - synchronize all submodule URL configurations to the value specified in `.gitmodules`
+- `git switch <branch>` - switch to a different, existing local branch

 ## `go` - for the very limited golang exposure I have
 - `go mod init <name>` - initialize a go module workspace